 I'm very guilty of forgetting how slow babies under six months are at, well, pretty much anything (apart from vomitting and pooing - that's like rapid fire!).
 So if your baby does show signs of getting cranky don't go into manic performing monkey mode - which I definitely did on that first flight.
 I started shaking BB's rattle, singing to him and tickling his belly all at once and of course, this did nothing to calm him down.
 Seeing the panic in my eyes NewMan took him and one toy and pulled his tray table down.
 Baby Bird then quietened down with this new platform to see and move his toy around on.
-Yet again, this was a reminder that keeping it simple and slow with a young baby is more likely to soothe than a full-on assaullt attacking all the sense, which furthermore uses up all your baby entertaining ideas in one go.
+Yet again, this was a reminder that keeping it simple and slow with a young baby is more likely to soothe than a full-on assault attacking all the senses, which furthermore uses up all your baby entertaining ideas in one go.

 You are not the a**hole